KevinnZou/compose-webview-multiplatform/README.md

 }
 ```
-For platform specific settings, this library provides the PlatformWebSettings.
+For platform-specific settings, this library provides the PlatformWebSettings.
-These settings will only be applied to the respective platforms and do not affect other platforms.
+These settings will only be applied to the respective platforms and will not affect other platforms.
 ```kotlin
 sealed class PlatformWebSettings {
     data class AndroidWebSettings(